VenturianTome/VenturianTome/src/4.World/Puppet_Arc.md

 - Ghost wakes up on the floor next to a hospital bed \[1:09]
 - Toast shows up; Ghost wants to make sure he's the real Johnny Toast \[1:30]
   - Ghost confides all of the things that he's gone through with Toast; Toast tries to calm him down and offers him a hug \[1:52]
+  > You have no idea what I've been through! * "
 - Tom the cat is the doctor at the hospital; Jerry is the nurse \[1:49]
 - Ghost wonders if he's dead or still inside a dream \(or on the set of The Walking Dead) \[2:41 / 4:03]
 - Ghost had been in the hospital for 2 months \[2:54 / 8:51 / ]